foundriesio/docs/source/reference-manual/security/tee-on-versal-acap.rst

 The ``Versal ACAP PUF`` driver uses the PLM `xilpuf`_ service.

-At the time of this writing, the platform support includes three native drivers:
+At the time of  v88, the platform support includes three native drivers:

     1. ``Mailbox driver``
     2. ``TRNG driver``